15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 11. Exercise addiction

-Exercise addiction is not a formally recognized symptom of Obsessive-Compulsive Disorder (OCD), but it can share similar characteristics.
+Exercise addiction is not a formally recognized symptom of Obsessive-Compulsive Disorder (OCD), but it shares similar characteristics.
 OCD involves recurring, intrusive thoughts and compulsive behaviors, whereas an excessive focus on exercise characterizes exercise addiction.
-However, individuals with OCD may experience compulsive behaviors, such as exercising excessively, as a way to cope with their mental health.
+However, individuals with OCD experience compulsive behaviors, such as exercising excessively, as a way to cope with their mental health.

 12. Plastic Surgery Addiction

 The psychological factors contributing to plastic surgery addiction include low self-esteem, anxiety, depression, and a strong desire for social acceptance or validation.
-Triggers for this addiction can include exposure to unrealistic beauty standards in the media, past trauma or bullying related to appearance, and underlying mental health conditions.
-The compulsive nature of this addiction often leads to frequent surgical procedures, each of which may temporarily relieve the individual’s distress but ultimately fails to address the underlying psychological issues.
+Triggers for plastic surgery addiction include exposure to unrealistic beauty standards in the media, past trauma or bullying related to appearance, and underlying mental health conditions.
+The compulsive nature of this addiction leads to frequent surgical procedures, each of which temporarily relieves the individual’s distress but ultimately fails to address the underlying psychological issues.

 13. Fantasy Addiction